- Livingston was born in August 1718 in New York, at the family’s estate, which was called Clermont Manor.

 - In 1742, he married Margeret Beekman.

-- His son, Robert R. Livingston went on to become a successful lawyer, politician, Chancellor of New York, and a Founding Father.
+- His son, also named Robert R. Livingston, went on to become a successful lawyer, politician, Chancellor of New York, and a Founding Father.
 He represented New York in the Second Continental Congress and served on the Committee of Five, which produced the Declaration of Independence.
 As U.S. Minister to France under President Thomas Jefferson, he helped negotiate the Louisiana Purchase.

 - Another son, Edward Livingston, also was a successful lawyer and politician.